-The next best thing to seeing the aircraft in the air is getting to touch one on a runway.
-Things like an FA-18F, WWII P40, B-52 and a P-51 Mustang are just a few of the aircraft they have on display.
+The next best thing to seeing an aircraft in the air is getting to touch one on a runway.
+Things like an FA-18F, WWII P40, B-52, and a P-51 Mustang are just a few of the aircraft they have on display.
 There may be opportunities to get in a few aircraft and see what they would be like to fly.

 Are Air Shows Kid Friendly?

 The simple answer is yes.
-They become popular entertainment for families because kids often get in free!
-The Mankato Air Spectacular is free for kids under 12 and Duluth is free five and under.
+They become popular entertainment for families because kids often get in for free!
+The Mankato Air Spectacular is free for kids under 12 and Duluth is free for five and under.
 So bring them all!
-Before going, I recommend you prep your kids with a few things:

 Preparing Kids for the Air Show